HenryChung98/henrychung98.github.io/_posts/2024-07-24-pushUnityToGithub.md

 3. You will see warning message if you have never pushed it.
 Click 'create a repository' and set Git ignore to Unity.
 This make pushing and pulling a bit more efficient.
 And click Create repository.

 ![des3](/assets/images/2024-07-24-pushUnityToGithub/des3.png)
+4. Drop down

-4. Click Publish repository and it will be successfully pushed.
+5. Click Publish repository and it will be successfully pushed.

 ![des4](/assets/images/2024-07-24-pushUnityToGithub/des4.png)